TeskaLabs/asab-webui/doc/datatable/datatable.md

 }
 ```

-Prop `count` is ussualy obtained from API endpoint with fetched data.
+Prop `count` is usually obtained from API endpoint with fetched data.

 Example of fetched data: